bigpigeon.us webpage WWII Roster > Roster Deaths > The Sea Dead, © 2023 by Robert A. Christiansen, updated by RAC 20 Jan 2023.

 - Some shipboard deaths, such as those at Pearl Harbor on 7 December 1941, occurred on or near ships that were docked or at anchor.

-- In late 1942, most US naval losses in the War with Japan occurred near the island of Guadalcanal in the Solomon Islands.
+- In late 1942, most naval losses occurred near the island of Guadalcanal in the Solomon Islands.

-- In the spring of 1945, most US naval losses occurred off the island of Okinawa in the Ryukyu Islands south of the Japanese home islands.
+- In the spring of 1945, most naval losses occurred off the island of Okinawa in the Ryukyu Islands south of the Japanese home islands.

 Fleet aircraft carriers (CV, CVL):